DIRECTOR'S REPORT 2017-18

 Significant and Material Orders Passed by the Regulators or Courts or Tribunalsimpacting the Going Concern status of the Company

-the Regulators or Courts orTribunals which would impact the going concern status ofthe Company.
-Acknowledgement
+There are no significant and material orders passed by the Regulators or Courts orTribunals which would impact the going concern status of the Company.

-The directors express their sincere thanks to Central & State GovernmentsFinancial Institutions banks who have extended their support in form of CreditFacilities suppliers and stakeholders for the support extended to the Company and alsowish to place on record their appreciation of the dedicated services rendered by theemployees of the Company.
+The Directors express their sincere thanks to Central & State GovernmentsFinancial Institutions Banks who have extended their support in form of CreditFacilities suppliers and stakeholders for the support extended to the Company and alsowish to place on record their appreciation of the dedicated services rendered by theemployees of the Company.

 | ||On behalf of the Board of Directors |

 | ||A. H. Firodia |

 | ||Chairman |